 3) Anything else you would like to tell us?
 (Tell us your X factor.
 Use these open-ended prompts to make yourself stand out.)

 Other exercises that are useful require you to dig a little deeper.
 Create a timeline of your life and highlight your most difficult experiences.
 Also, try to find moments where you had an epiphany or you learned something about yourself.
 How would you describe yourself in one word?
 What books/movies/TV shows have influenced your life?
 What is your most prized accomplishment?
-Writing an answer to these sort of questions helped me brainstorm ideas.
+Writing an answer to these sorts of questions helped me brainstorm ideas.
 While I did not end up using everything I came up with, it was a good starting point.

 I ended up writing about: